Bluetooth Scanners and USB Devices

 To read RFID/NFC access IDs, a reading accessory is necessary.
 RFID/NFC readers can be connected to smartphones, tablets, and Chromebooks and to Windows PCs and Macs when using an Android.
-This codeREADr blog post includes a video and a detailed review when reading RFID/NFC ID cards for attendance tracking.
+Here is a detailed review for reading RFID/NFC ID cards for attendance tracking.

 Chromebooks, Windows PCs and Macs

-Chromebooks from 2019 can run Android apps downloaded via Google Play or side-loaded via an APK file (contact us).
+Since 2019 Chromebooks have been able to run Android apps downloaded via Google Play or side-loaded via an APK file (contact us).
 Google published this list of all models capable of running Android apps.
 Webcam scanning with our app’s SD PRO camera scan engine was very fast on the ASUS Chromebook Flip C101PA.
 Bluetooth scanners and USB scanners can also be used.

-Windows PCs and Macs can load codeREADr’s Android app when using an Android emulator like Bluestacks.
+However, Windows PCs and Macs can only load codeREADr’s Android app when using an Android emulator like Bluestacks.
 We found the experience to be good, though webcam scanning was poor on the devices we used for testing.
 Therefore, Bluetooth scanners or USB scanners may be required accessories if the webcam of your PC isn’t sufficient.

 - Bluestacks is designed to run games so the system requirements are more than those necessary to run the codeREADr app.
 Therefore, we could run Bluestacks with lower-cost Windows PCs despite the warning messages about slower speeds.

-- Since Bluestacks is a third-party program, you will need to address Bluestacks-related issues, if any, directly with Bluestacks.
+- Important: Since Bluestacks is a third-party program, you will need to address Bluestacks-related issues, if any, directly with Bluestacks.
 Also, it’s technically possible for Bluestacks to make changes to its product making it incompatible with codeREADr.
 Therefore, while Bluestacks seems to work fine currently (2020) we cannot guarantee long-term compatibility.